dcdpr/did-btc1/chapters/Update-Beacons.md

 protocol.
 Once all members of the cohort have authorized the signal, it can be broadcast as a transaction to the Bitcoin network.
-DID controllers are responsible for persisting their DID updates and proofs, these will need to be provided through a Sidecar mechanism during a resolution process.
+DID controllers are responsible for persisting their DID updates and proofs, these will need to be provided through a ::Sidecar:: mechanism during a resolution process.

 ```mermaid
 sequenceDiagram